 We may earn money or products from the companies mentioned in this post.
 At no extra cost to you, I only recommend products I have experience with.
 As an Amazon Associate, I earn from qualifying purchases.

 Do you have a default search browser you use when looking for family accommodations?
 Always end up at the same old places, regretting the same old decisions about what you’ve booked?
 Shaking your head in disbelief about how far off the mark reviews you read were?

-Forget Trip Advisor reviews, come on people its 2016!
-I don’t really care if the bed sheets weren’t folded in a way you liked, or the receptionist was rude to you on Thursday.
+Forget Trip Advisor reviews, come on people it is 2016!
+I don’t really care if the bedsheets weren’t folded in a way you liked, or the receptionist was rude to you on Thursday.
 It’s time to take control of your hotel research process.